cstyan/mnm-linux/README.md

 # General Requirements

 ## System Requirements
-- Modern CPU (2017+)
+- A modern 4 core processor.
-- 16GB of memory DDR4 or higher (2133MT+).
+- 16GB of Memory.
-- Any GPU or integrated GPU that supports DirectX 11
+- Any GPU or APU that supports DirectX 11.

 ## Distribution Requirements
 - A Linux kernel that is version 6.1 or newer.